-But Back Onto The Pay For Shipping Scam…
+How To Get Your Money Back From The Pay For Shipping Scam

-I kinda wandered off topic there a bit with the whole Instagram & affiliate marketing thing but I just wanted to reign myself back in & discuss how you can go about getting your money back if you’ve already fallen victim to the brand ambassador scam.
+Now it’s time to discuss how you can go about getting your money back if you’ve already fallen victim to the brand ambassador scam.

 Because if you have lost money then I’m pretty darn sure you will want it back!